CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Opcode: 17 (0x11) for GCN 1.0/1.1; 18 (0x12) for GCN 1.2
 Syntax: IMAGE_ATOMIC_ADD VDATA(1:4), VADDR(1:4), SRSRC(4,8)
-Description: Add VDATA dwords or 64-bit words (if VDATA size is greater than 32-bit) to values of image SRSRC at address VADDR.
+Description: Add VDATA dwords or 64-bit words (if VDATA size is greater than 32-bit) to values of image SRSRC at address VADDR, and store result into image.
 If GLC is set then return old values from image, otherwise keep VDATA value.
 Only 32-bit, 64-bit and 128-bit data formats are supported.
 Operation is atomic.
 Operation: